Search icon

 Stoneybatter, Dublin 7

 Oxmantown is known in Dublin as the home of toasted sandwiches.
-Still, they decided to expand their products in 2022 by opening Elliot’s, a micro-bakery that offers close-your-eyes-and-you-are-in-France baguettes, with the perfect ratio of crispy crust and soft melt-in-your-mouth bread, as well as twice-baked Basque cheesecake that will have you going back ad nauseam for just another bite.
+Still, they decided to expand their products in 2022 by opening Elliot’s.
+Elliots is a micro-bakery that offers close-your-eyes-and-you-are-in-France baguettes, with the perfect ratio of crispy crust and soft melt-in-your-mouth bread.
+They also do twice-baked Basque cheesecake that will have you going back ad nauseam for just another bite.
+They’re so successful that

 While Elliot’s official closing time is 15.00, they tend to sell out of their goodies long before then, so you will want to make like the early bird to get your pick of the goodies, without fear of items already selling out (because trust me, they will sell out).
 Not to mention if you’re after some lunch, you can also get your hands on those famous Oxmantown toasties at Elliot’s, again, only while stocks last.